fetchai/fetchd/CONTRIBUTING.md

 4. [Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the [repository](https://github.com/fetchai/fetchd).
     <!-- markdown-link-check-enable -->

-5. In your forked repository, make your changes in a new git branch created off of the `master` branch.
+5. In your forked repository, make your changes in a new git branch created off of the `main` branch.

 6. Make your changes, **including test cases and documentation updates where appropriate**.

 7. Follow our [coding rules](#rules).

     <!-- markdown-link-check-disable -->
-8. Run all tests and checks locally, and ensure they pass.
+8. Run all tests and checks locally, as described in the [development guide](DEVELOPING.md), and ensure they pass.
 This saves CI hours and ensures you only commit clean code.
     <!-- markdown-link-check-enable -->

 9. Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit).

 10. Push your branch to GitHub.

-11. In GitHub, send a pull request to `fetchai:master`.
+11. In GitHub, send a pull request to `fetchai:main`.

 #### Reviewing a Pull Request

 <!-- markdown-link-check-disable -->
-The μAgents team reserves the right not to accept pull requests from community members who haven't been good citizens of the community.
+The repository maintainers reserve the right not to accept pull requests from community members who haven't been good citizens of the community.
 Such behavior includes not following our [code of conduct](CODE_OF_CONDUCT.md) and applies within or outside the managed channels.
 <!-- markdown-link-check-enable -->

 When you contribute a new feature, the maintenance burden is transferred to the core team.
 This means that the benefit of the contribution must be compared against the cost of maintaining the feature.